xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/mocks.md

 ```

 !!! note
-    The [spies](spies.md) section covers only spies, spying on real guice bean instance.
+    The [spies](spies.md) section covers only spies, spying on real Guice bean instance.
     Using spies for partial mocks is more related to pure mocking and so it's described here.

 ## Accessing mock